 Bankruptcy & Reorganization Matters

-- Represented interests of the court as Special Respondent for the U.S. Bankruptcy Court for the Southern District of Texas in a bankruptcy appeal before the U.S. Fifth Circuit.
+- Represented interests of the U.S. Bankruptcy Court for the Southern District of Texas as Special Respondent in a bankruptcy appeal before the U.S. Fifth Circuit.

 - Lead counsel for marine finance creditor in bankruptcy proceedings of international maritime company in the Southern District of New York.

 - Lead counsel for Debtor transportation company in bankruptcy proceedings in the Eastern District of Louisiana.
-We were able to restructure the debtor’s problem debts through injunction proceedings and a cash collateral order, and thereafter obtained consensual dismissal of the case within two months of filing bankruptcy.
+Restructured the debtor’s problem debts through injunction proceedings and a cash collateral order, and thereafter obtained consensual dismissal of the case within two months of filing bankruptcy.

 - Debtors’ Counsel for Gulf Fleet Holdings, Inc., along with several related entities in Chapter 11 cases with over $100,000,000 in assets and approximately $65,000,000 in claims.